 - Tundra Vegetation:

-- The climatic conditions along the coastal lowlands are a little more favorable
+- The climatic conditions along the coastal lowlands are a little more favourable

 - Some hardy grass such as reindeer moss grows to form the only pasture for herbivore animals such as reindeer